Contents

 You'll quickly learn how to print attractive birthday greetings—but News of the Past Professional is capable of doing much more.
 This instructional guide will show you how to utilize the program to its fullest potential.

-Greeting Certificate Printing
+Printing

 To generate a single greeting, take a look at the data entry section of the Recipient window, shown below:

 Entering a name is optional when printing a single greeting, but a name is required when saving a greeting to the internal customer database (cust.dbf).
 Enter a date in one of the three date fields—Birth Date, Anniversary Date, or On This Day—in MM/DD/YYYY format.
-Once you’ve entered a date, click on the Print Options button to print a greeting, or click on the Add Name to List button, then double-click on the name to select it for printing.
-Clicking on Add Name to List saves names to the customer database.
-You can restore a name to the name list for printing by searching for it (click on Search).
+With a date entered, click the Print Options button to print a greeting, or click the Save Recipient’s Data button.

 Greetings without a year